Stivo/Distributed/README.md

 For building you will need:
 * sbt 0.11.3 launcher
 * git
-* mvn3 for the crunch build

 To get started, run setup.sh.
-This will fetch spark and crunch and deploy them to the local repository.
-Make sure that spark and crunch have been deployed correctly.
+This will fetch spark and deploy it to the local repository.
+Make sure that spark has been deployed correctly.
 When this is done, you can start sbt in the top distributed folder.
 For generating the classes you can use:
 	~ ; dsl/test ; dotgen ; gens/compile
 This will regenerate all test classes, update the utils, generate dot files and compile the generated files.

 For benchmarking and packaging, I use the scripts in benchmarking.
 They are pretty messy though.
 Install Cloudera cdh3u4 on your machine to test the generated crunch and scoobi programs.

+####Writing a program:
+See the examples in dsl/src/test/scala.
+To import your own class, create it in the dsl/structs folder, following the examples.
+Then use the dsl/startLift.sh script to refresh ApplicationOps, which you can then mix into your application.